jsegal205/jimsegal-com/README.md

 # jimsegal.com

-Yet another attempt at a new portfolio site rewrite.
+Yet another attempt at a portfolio site rewrite.

 Check out the previous attempts